Where it all began

 Discover my music, my inspirations

 Listen to the music samples on this website, and see what makes what.
-Billy says, somewhat pretentiously, “Music is a way to dance with our souls—I play to connect with others, to share my spirit, and to celebrate our commonalities and differences”, so let’s keep all that talk to a minimum, and get back to the music—lend your ears to the sounds, and if you dig what you hear, seek out the whole deal: Billy’s live performances, and his 2014 debut EP, Get Up & Go!.
+Billy says, somewhat pretentiously, “Music is a way to dance with our souls—I play to connect with others, to share my spirit, and to celebrate our commonalities and differences”, so let’s keep all that talk to a minimum, and get back to the music—lend your ears to the sounds, and if you dig what you hear, seek out the whole deal: Billy’s live performances, his new LP, Ride on the Mystery, and his 2014 debut EP, Get Up & Go!.
 I was going to list all the little clubs, and various bands that Billy has played in over the years, but Billy told me not to: “Who really gives a sh—?” he asked, slightly irritated that I even started such a list.
 So let’s just stick to the present: get a hold of the recordings, and come to the gigs.
 We’re looking to make a connection, right?
 Get ready.